amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 }
 ```

-This basically, matches the HTTP verbs that we used in curl and passes the payloads.
+The Todo service matches the HTTP verbs that we used in curl and passes the payloads.

 Let's now change the TodoComponent that goes along with these changes.